 By the way, if you want a rather complex design and would like to keep the majority of the creative control over it, including unlimited rounds of feedback, the fixed-price option may limit you too much.
 There is an option to pay hourly; proefschriftmaken asks 55 Euros per hour.

-You send me your ideas via e-mail (if you’ve sent your ideas to proefschriftmaken, they’ll forward them to me).
 If you already have a concrete cover design in mind, you can send a sketch or mockup done by hand or with your software of choice.
+(If you’ve sent your ideas to proefschriftmaken, they’ll forward them to me).
 You can also send me links to images that have the style you want.
 Finally, you can tell me the colours you want on your cover, ideally as CMYK values (HTML or RGB is also okay, but please be aware that the final printed colours may look slightly different from the colours you sent me).

 If you don’t have an idea yet, you can send me the summary of your thesis and I’ll help you come up with a design that reflects your scientific story.
+(PLEASE NOTE: This option is only available for theses in the Life Sciences!)
 We can also brainstorm together on a Zoom call.

 Also, I will need the following information from you:

 - Title of your thesis, typed out in an e-mail so I can copy and paste it to avoid mistakes

 - shortened title for the spine, if applicable

 - shortened name for the spine, if applicable

 - spine thickness (once you know the number of pages in your finished layout and the paper type you want to use, proefschriftmaken can tell you the thickness of your book’s spine)

 Step 2: Pick your Font